 When I made this the other night, my husband’s first words were “Wow… this brings back childhood memories.
 My Mom used to make tuna noodle casseroles, also!”
-Must have been what Moms across America cooked back then.
-This casserole is easy to prepare, feeds quite a few, is easy on the ol’ budget per serving, and it tastes great!
-Go figure!
-Hope you enjoy this simple blast from the past!
+I guess it must have been what Moms across America cooked back then.
+Here’s how to prepare this classic dish:

-Add frozen peas, sliced mushrooms, tuna, and grated cheddar cheese.
-Fold these in gently.
+Add frozen peas (yes… still frozen!), sliced mushrooms, tuna, and grated cheddar cheese.
+Fold these in gently to the other ingredients in the bowl..

-This is what it looks like once all ingredients are folded in.
+This is what the tuna noodle casserole ingredients looks like once all ingredients except noodles are folded in.
 It’s not pretty, but that’s okay!

-Drain the egg noodles, then add to the rest of the ingredients.
+Drain the egg noodles well once done, then add the drained noodles to the rest of the ingredients.
 Stir to combine.

 Pour ingredients into a 2 qt. baking dish that is coated with non-stick spray.
 Spread evenly in pan.

-Spread the crumbs evenly over the top of the casserole, then bake uncovered for 40 minutes.
+Spread the crushed cracker crumbs evenly over the top of the casserole, then bake, uncovered at 350 degrees for 40 minutes.

 This is how it looks when it comes out of the oven.
 Let the casserole sit on a wire rack and cool for a few minutes before cutting into serving pieces.